julianmarmier/organize/README.md

 ### Linux

 Unfortunately, Tauri only exports `AppImage` and `deb` packages.
-You can use an `AppImage` pretty much anywhere, and I've provided a deptapped `.tar.zst` for Arch.
+You can use an `AppImage` pretty much anywhere, and I've provided a deptapped `pkg.tar.zst` for Arch.
 If none of those work, you can build from source as described in the [Windows](#Windows) section.